Diving in Taganga

-Taganga was a small fisherman village on the Caribbean coast of Colombia, about five kilometers north of Santa Marta.
-There is a nice beach and plenty of restaurants, cafés and shops along the main street.
-Taganga grew a lot over the laster years and is now known as a fun place to chill out and like Honduras’ Utila Island or Thailand’s Ko Tao a fantastic place to learn scuba diving for a staggeringly good price.
-Taganga is based right by the natural wonder of Tayrona national park, which is full of tropical forests, cliffs and panoramic ocean views.
-It only takes a few minutes by boat to get to Tayrona national park that offers a great variety and level of dive sites.
+Taganga is a small fishing village on the Caribbean coast of Colombia, about five kilometers north of Santa Marta.
+Here you will find a beautiful horse shoe shaped bay, with plenty of restaurants, cafés and shops along the main street.
+Taganga has grown and developed a lot over the last few years and is now known as a fun place to chill out, and like Honduras’ Utila Island or Thailand’s Ko Tao, a fantastic place to learn scuba diving for a staggeringly good price.
+Taganga is based right on the border of the world famous Tayrona national park, which is known for its tropical forests, cliffs and panoramic ocean views.
+It only takes a few minutes by boat to get to Tayrona national park, where you can find a great variety and level of dive sites.

 The water temperature is between 23 to 28 *C, and the visibility can be up to 30 meters.
 Tayrona is a great destination for those just starting their underwater adventures.
 Beginner sites in Tayrona national park are well protected from the trade winds and are generally calm and shallow, with an average depth of about 12 meters.
 While the more advanced sites tend to be deeper (18-40m) and have slightly stronger currents, making them perfect for drift diving.

 You want to explore the underwater world of Tayrona?
 You want to find out what’s below the waves and get beguiled by the beauty of the Caribbean sea?
-Book your adventure today – I offer individual service for beginner and more advanced divers.
-Safety and fun are both crucial to me and I only work with small groups to ensure you get a wonderful and exciting experience.
+Book your adventure today – we offer individual service for beginner and more advanced divers.
+Safety and fun are both crucial to us and we only work with small groups to ensure you get a wonderful and exciting experience.

-Find out more about me and my services by continue reading my page or just contact me.
+Find out more about us and our services by continue reading the page or just contact us.